You may discover that your garden hose is too long for your needs. Maybe it’s too big for your garden hose reel.

 4. Attach the clamp to the end of the hose and tighten it.

-To tighten the clamp, you’ll need either a Phillips head or a flathead screwdriver, depending on the type of replacement fitting you buy.
+To tighten the clamp, you’ll need a Phillips head or a flathead screwdriver, depending on the replacement fitting you buy.

-Before tightening, make sure your clamp is as close to the end of the hose as possible and flush with the replacement fitting.
+Before tightening, ensure your clamp is as close to the end of the hose as possible and flush with the replacement fitting.